-I have offered commentary and consultation on contemporary racial issues and legacies of slavery to BBC radio, NPR (US), and various national newspapers.
+I have offered commentary and consultation on contemporary racial issues and legacies of slavery to BBC radio, NPR (US), and various European newspapers.

-My forthcoming book with Louisiana State University Press is titled ‘Voices of the Formerly Enslaved in Louisiana: The WPA Narratives’ was funded by the British Academy.
-The work is a monograph/critical collection of unpublished interviews with formerly enslaved people from Louisiana that were conducted by Black and white writers employed by the New Deal’s Federal Writers’ Project.
-This book is part of a two book project, with the second book due for completion in 2024.
+My forthcoming book with Louisiana State University Press is titled ‘Voices of the Formerly Enslaved in Louisiana: The WPA Narratives’ and was funded by the British Academy.
+The work is a an introduction to, and a collection of interviews with formerly enslaved people from Louisiana that were conducted by Black and white writers employed by the New Deal’s Federal Writers’ Project.
+Many of these interviews were previously unpublished and therefore provides a vital resource for historians of enslavement, descendants of the enslaved, and anyone interested in Black life and culture from enslavement through to the 1930s.
+This book is part of a two book project, with the second book due for completion in 2025.

-My new book project seeks to understand the intersection of sexual violence and involuntary motherhood under slavery in the Lower US South.
+My new book project seeks to understand the maternal healthcare in Black diasporic places.
 I am especially interested in the role of enslaved midwives in helping enslaved women to resist forced reproduction and shape understandings of reproductive justice in the context of the nineteenth century.
 Associated with this project I am currently leading on two research grants.
 The first is a British Academy SHAPE Involve and Engage Award, a collaboration with the International Slavery Museum (https://www.liverpoolmuseums.org.uk/international-slavery-museum) and Collective Encounters (https://collective-encounters.org.uk/) in a project exploring the use of creative methodologies to engage and include underrepresented voices in museum spaces.
 The second is a research grant co-led by Clare Maxwell, Reader in Maternal and Infant Health, to work with History and Midwifery students on a set of decolonising interventions into the midwifery curriculum.

 Degrees